 Recent Decisions Affecting EPA’s Ability to Enforce PSD/NSR Violations

 By: Claire Brown, Associate Recent decisions by the Court of Appeals for the Third, United States v.
 EME Homer City[1] and Seventh, United States v.
-Midwest Generation,[2] Circuits are the newest additions to the growing body of case law concerning the Environmental Protection Agency’s (EPA) enforcement power under the Clean Air Act’s Prevention of Significant… Continue reading Recent Decisions Affecting EPA’s Ability to Enforce PSD/NSR Violations
+Midwest Generation,[2] Circuits are the newest additions to the growing body of case law concerning the Environmental Protection Agency’s (EPA) enforcement power under the Clean Air Act’s Prevention of Significant Deterioration and New Source Review Program (PSD/NSR Program).
+The EPA alleges nearly identical claims in both cases; former operators made substantial modifications to the power…

 The Red River Compact: State Sovereignty and Water Interdependence

 By: Katryn Hurtado, Associate Interstate compacts regarding water allocation could face increasing scrutiny since the Supreme Court issued its decision in Tarrant Regional Water District v.
 Hermann this June.[1]
-Tarrant resolved a longstanding dispute between Texas and Oklahoma over cross-border rights to the Red River and its tributaries under the Red River Compact of 1980.[2]… Continue reading The Red River Compact: State Sovereignty and Water Interdependence
+Tarrant resolved a longstanding dispute between Texas and Oklahoma over cross-border rights to the Red River and its tributaries under the Red River Compact of 1980.[2]
+Drought and rapid population growth in the Dallas-Forth Worth area has led to increased water scarcity, and has caused Texas to intensify its efforts to…